Aksheet10/Cyber-Security-Resources/README.md

 I have collected many FREE resources and may add many more in the future thanks :)
 It will help you a lot :D

-Credits are also included for some google docs
+DM Me on Discord if you want to add more resources or suggest some changes - BwainLess#5330 Credits are also included for some google docs

 Thanks to